machinamentum/FirmwareDownloader/README.md

 The first line must be the title id.
 The second line must be the encrypted title key.

+# Thanks!
+CIAngel has been developed with many contributions from the community, both ideas and code contributions.
+Many thanks to the following (non-exhaustive) list of contributors!
+* Cearp
+* Drakia
+* superbudvar
+* mysamdog
+* cerea1killer
+* machinamentum for the original FirmwareDownload code
+* Steveice10 for many insights into CIA handling in FBI

 # Building
 CIAngel has a few dependencies required to build, as well as a git submodule that will need to be fetched.